 One of our favorite getaway spots is Sedona.
 Just a quick 2 hour drive north of Phoenix, Sedona offers cooler weather and gorgeous views in a rustic, pioneer setting.
 Sedona is known for bouncy jeep tours, red rocks and spiritual healing.
 You can take advantage of any of the upwards of 300 miles of hiking or biking trails in the area, but our ideal day is hike is the Devils Bridge trail (pictured above).
 You can also spend a full day just walking around town, grabbing a drink at a bar with a good view, or chowing down on some onion rings at the Cowboy Club or on some homemade ice cream at Black Cow Cafe.

 Other great trails to hike are West Fork Trail and Cathedral Rock Hike.

 Desert Botanical Gardens, OdySea Aquarium, Rawhide Western Town, Musical Instrument Museum

-Just really good: Culinary Dropout at The Yard, Dough Bird, The Vig, Pita Jungle, Chelsea's Kitchen
+Just really good: Glai Baan, Culinary Dropout at The Yard, Dough Bird, Pita Jungle, Oregano's

-Good for brunch: Olive & Ivy, Butters, Breakfast Club, Scramble, The Herb Box, Snooze, The Henry
+Good for brunch: Olive & Ivy, The Vig, Breakfast Club, Scramble, The Herb Box, Snooze, The Henry

 Located 7.5 miles away from the wedding venue, Sky Harbor Airpot is an easy airport to fly in and out of, with lots of food options.
 The best way to get to and from is a taxi, Uber or SuperShuttle.